 It is, when it's properly understood.
 Yes, it involves that.
 But do you know, that if you read about worship based on Paul's understanding of the Gospel in Romans, the vast majority of exhortations, in Romans 12 to 16 is not what happens in a church service, but it's how you treat people.

 Beginning in the church, how you meet the needs of people in the church.
 And in how you treat people who attack you, who are your enemies.
 And then it deals with how you should relate to the government.
 And it relates to those who may have troubled conscience.

-And the difference between the three is the way I think they look at their neighbor - How they see one another.
-And so my friends, if we are to grow in the grace of giving, generous heart, then you need to see number 1, correctly and clearly and vividly, the love of God in Jesus Christ by looking back.
-Number 2, you need to see biblically and accurately the people around you, that we are one family.
+And the difference between the three is the way I think they look at their neighbour; how they see one another.
+And so my friends, if we are to grow in the grace of giving, generous heart, then you need to see number one: correctly, and clearly, and vividly, the love of God in Jesus Christ by looking back.
+Number two: you need to see biblically and accurately the people around you, that we are one family.